-The topic of detoxification can be polarizing—while you will hear a lot of bloggers talk about the importance of detoxing, you will not commonly hear this anyone in the healthcare profession or academia.
-And that’s because most healthcare practitioners—or people that have actually studied biochemistry, anatomy, nutrition, etc. will tell you that the liver is able to detox on its own.
-In fact, one of the main roles of the liver is to process and excrete chemicals, toxins and other substances that you are exposed to through urine, sweat and stool.
-So, if you drink water and have a bowel movement then many healthcare practitioners will tell you that you are detoxing perfectly fine.
+The topic of detoxification can be polarizing.
+While you will hear a lot of bloggers talk about the importance of detoxing, you will not commonly hear this from most people in the healthcare profession or academia.
+That’s because most healthcare practitioners—or people who have actually studied biochemistry, anatomy, and nutrition—will tell you that the liver is able to detox on its own.
+In fact, one of the main roles of the liver is to process and excrete chemicals, toxins and other substances that you are exposed to through urine, sweat, and stool.
+Which means that if you drink plenty of water and have normal bowel movements, many healthcare practitioners will tell you that you are detoxing perfectly fine.

 Examples of Human Exposure to Toxins